mbloms/academy-git-101-backwards/excercises/basics.md

 +bar
 ```

 Another thing to note here is that we only specified short commit hashes.
-Unless the repository contains A LOT of commits, you usually only have to specify the 7 to 10 first characters from a commit hash for Git to be able to identify it.
+Usually you only have to specify the 7 to 10 first characters from a commit hash for Git to be able to identify it.

 The diff command displays the difference between any two commits.
 In the example above, the first commit was the parent of the second commit.
-However, you can also specify commits that are not directly related to see all changes made between them.
+However, you can also specify commits that are not immediately following each other to see all changes made between them.
 For example, we can display the difference between the first and the third commit, which includes the change made in commit 2:

 ```bash
 $ git diff 659ccda 9f7578f